Appleseed Alpha

-Appleseed Alpha (also styled as Appleseed α) is a computer-animated military science fiction cyberpunk film.
+Appleseed Alpha (also styled as Appleseed α) is an animated military science fiction cyberpunk film.
 The English version's voice cast includes Luci Christian (Deunan Knute), David Matranga (Briareos) and Wendel Calvert (Two Horns).
-It was announced on February 11, 2014, that Sony Pictures Worldwide and Lucent Pictures Entertainment would making a new CG-animated film.
-This film does not follow the previous Appleseed movie canon; it is an alternate version of the story's origins.
+This film does not follow the previous Appleseed film canon; it is an alternate version of the story's origins.
 Briareos, for example, is already a cyborg and did not become separated from Deunan to be later reunited in Olympus to join ESWAT.
+A two-volume prequel manga by Iou Kuroda was published in Morning Two in 2014.

+It was announced on February 11, 2014, that Sony Pictures Worldwide and Lucent Pictures Entertainment would be making a new CG-animated film.
 Appleseed Alpha had an advance digital release on July 15, 2014.

 Plot

 In the 22nd century, after a devastating world war, veterans Deunan Knute and Briareos are living in the ruins of New York doing jobs for a cyborg despot named Two Horns, with Deunan hoping that once they've paid off their debt to him for fixing Briareos' war injuries, they can go find the legendary utopic city of Olympus, though Briareos is more pessimistic.
 However, whenever they are close to finishing a job, they are sabotaged.

 One day, while eliminating rogue combat drones, Deunan and Briareos meet Olson, a cybernetics-equipped soldier, and a young girl named Iris.
-Though reserved around each other, Olson discovers that Two Horns' mechanic Mattews has been deliberately crippling Briareos' systems to keep him and Deunan under Two Horns' thumb.
+Though initially reserved with each other, Olson discovers that Two Horns' mechanic Mattews has been deliberately crippling Briareos' systems to keep him and Deunan under Two Horns' thumb.
 Soon after, two cyborgs named Talos and Nyx, who are trailing Olson and Iris, appear, forcing Deunan and Briareos to depart with their new friends.
 After questioning Two Horns, and then attempting to kill him, Talos puts Deunan and Briareos on his target list as well.
 After recovering, Two Horns follows them to capture Iris and use her as a bargaining chip against Talos.

 As they travel together, Iris and Olson gradually reveal that they are from Olympus, on a mission to dispose of leftover weapons from the war.
 Talos is also an agent from Olympus who has developed a messiah complex and wants to use Iris to take control of these weapons.
 When Two Horns finds and attacks them, Iris and Olson are captured by Talos.
 After brutally extracting the location of a prototype superweapon from Olson's memories, Talos murders him and takes Iris with him.
-Briareos and Deunan find Olson's body, recover the information they need and follow Talos and Iris to the weapon's location.
+Briareos and Deunan find Olson's body, recover the information they need, and follow Talos and Iris to the weapon's location.